HL7/davinci-dtr/README.md

 To view the actual implementation, you can visit the [Continuous Build of the DTR IG](http://build.fhir.org/ig/HL7/davinci-dtr/index.html).

 ## Balloting
->This implementation guide will be a ballot as a part of the HL7 (date TBD) ballot cycle.
+>This implementation guide will be a ballot as a part of the HL7 May 2021 ballot cycle.
 Interested parties should sign up for participation at the [HL7 Ballot Desktop](http://www.hl7.org/ctl.cfm?action=ballots.home).